Highfivery/zero-spam-for-wordpress/readme.txt

 == Frequently Asked Questions ==

+= Why aren't spammy comments being blocked? =

+WordPress Zero Spam relies on the default core form id (`#commentform`) in order to detect comments.
+Verify your comment forms have this ID or add the class `wpzerospam` to them so the plugin knows to it should attempt to detect spam comments.

 = How can I integrate this into a plugin, theme or custom form? =

 It's easy as adding the class `wpzerospam` to the `form` element, then adding a check in the form processor that the `wpzerospam_key` post value matches the option value in the database using the `wpzerospam_key_check()` helper function.